Francesco Lin

 Research

-I am interested in low-dimensional topology, global analysis, and their interactions.
-Most of my work involves the Seiberg-Witten equations and Floer homology; lately I have been thinking about the geometry of Riemann surfaces and hyperbolic three-manifolds.
-My research is partially supported by the Alfred P. Sloan Foundation and NSF grant DMS-2203498.
+I am interested in low-dimensional topology, differential geometry and global analysis, with a special emphasis on their mutual interactions.
+Most of my work involves the Seiberg-Witten equations and Floer homology; lately I have been focusing on their relation to the Riemannian and spectral geometry of hyperbolic three-manifolds.
+My research is partially supported by NSF grant DMS-2203498.

 Preprints: